qubd/mini_ecdsa/README.md

 False
 ```

 *Big Example*: The curve used to verify Bitcoin transactions is known as secp256k1.
-Often when you hear 'curve' in the context of elliptic curve cryptography, that usually means the whole curve, field, and point triple.
+Often when you hear 'curve' in the context of elliptic curve cryptography, that usually means the curve, field, and point.
 Indeed, secp256k1 does refer to all of that stuff.
 It's not hard to find out the details with a few minutes of internetting and converting things to decimal.

 ```
 >>> C = Curve(0, 0, 7, 2**256-2**32-2**9-2**8-2**7-2**6-2**4-1)